 The Battle of Pettigo and Belleek in the summer of 1922 was the largest military engagement between the Irish Republican Army and the British Occupation Forces in Ireland since the Easter Rising of 1916, and arguably the last significant action in the island nation’s War of Independence.
-Taking place from the 27th of May to the 8th of June the confrontation symbolised a final effort by revolutionary period republicans – already divided over opposition to a compromise peace deal with Britain – to contest the United Kingdom’s continued suzerainty over the north-east of the country.
+Taking place from the 27th of May to the 8th of June the confrontation symbolised a final effort by revolutionary period republicans – already divided over a compromise peace deal with the United Kingdom – to contest the UK’s continued presence in the country.
 Within weeks of the encounter many Irish participants in the battle would find themselves on rival sides in the intra-nationalist Civil War of 1922-23.

 The National Overview

-For the next two-and-a-half years insurgent and counter-insurgent warfare between the several thousand volunteers of the IRA and the UK “garrison” on the island – the 57,000 members of the Imperial Armed Forces, the 4,400 officers of the regular Royal Irish Constabulary, the 9,800 temporary constables of the RIC Reserve Force (the infamous RICRF or “Black and Tans“), the 2,100 cadets of the Auxiliary Division of the RIC (the feared ADRIC or “Auxies“), some 1,100 men in the Dublin Metropolitan Police, the two dozen officers with the Belfast Harbour Police, the 32,000 militiamen of the Ulster Special Constabulary, and numerous individuals in various quasi-military groupings – shaped nearly all facets of contemporary Irish life.
-The insurrectionist republic, ratified by two further plebiscite-elections in 1920 and 1921, gained an Aireacht or government under the presidency of Éamon de Valera, complete with ministerial departments, a civil service, police, courts, diplomats and, of course, an underground defence force.
+For the next two-and-a-half years, the insurgent and counter-insurgent struggle between the several thousand volunteers of the IRA and the UK “garrison” on the island – the 57,000 members of the Imperial Armed Forces, the 4,400 officers of the regular RIC, the 9,800 temporary constables of the RIC Reserve Force (the infamous RICRF or “Black and Tans“), the 2,100 cadets of the Auxiliary Division of the RIC (the feared ADRIC or “Auxies“), some 1,100 men in the Dublin Metropolitan Police (DMP), the two dozen officers with the Belfast Harbour Police, the 32,000 militiamen of the Ulster Special Constabulary (the USC or “Specials”), and numerous individuals in various quasi-military groupings – shaped nearly all facets of contemporary Irish life.
+The insurrectionist republic, ratified by local and national plebiscite-elections in January and June 1920 and May 1921, gained an Aireacht or government under the presidency of Éamon de Valera, complete with ministerial departments, a civil service, police, courts, diplomats and, of course, an underground defence force.
 Meanwhile centuries of foreign authority, haphazardly erected through historic layers of law and officialdom, collapsed in the face of a popular revolt, withdrawing to the main urban centres, as well as to the unionist north-east of the country: a geographically transplanted facsimile of the medieval English Pale.
 In time, domestic and international pressure, coupled with a general war weariness, would lead to a bilateral ceasefire, the Irish-British Truce of July 11th 1921.

 The legitimacy of the treaty and the concessions it required split the independence movement and the country as a whole.
 Many critics argued that the negotiators had gone beyond the instructions given to them by their cabinet colleagues and president de Valera.
 Others pointed out that their actions violated the articles and spirit of Bunreacht Dála Éireann or the Dáil Constitution (adopted in January 1919) and the subsequent oath taken by all members of the government and defence forces to preserve it.